 Another possible reason for your leaking AC unit is that the drain line has become disconnected.
 If you first noticed the leaking shortly after having the appliance repaired or tuned up, there’s a good chance that this is the cause.
 Sometimes, when an air conditioner is being worked on, the drain line will inadvertently get knocked loose.
 That leads to the moisture from condensation spilling out of the unit and either pooling onto your floor or leaking through your ceiling.
 To fix this, it should be a simple job for your local cooling professionals to reconnect the line.

 Some air conditioners require the help of a condensate pump to consistently drain moisture out of the house.
 With these units, the pump automatically activates when the water level in its reservoir reaches a certain level.
 At that point, the float switch turns on, and the pump pushes the water through your home’s drainage system.
 However, it’s possible for these pumps or float switches to malfunction or break.
 When that happens, the water will continue to pool up in the reservoir without ever draining.
 Eventually, the reservoir will flood, and water will start spilling out into your household.
 This is not a problem you should attempt to remedy yourself, but our skilled technicians would be happy to promptly handle it for you.

-In the West Deptford area, you can always rely on Campbell Comfort Systems for your heating, cooling, and indoor air quality needs.
+You can always rely on Campbell Comfort Systems for your heating, cooling, and indoor air quality needs.
 Our expert services include maintenance, repair, and installation for all kinds of heating and cooling appliances.
 We can also handle duct repairs, home energy audits, water heater replacements, and a wide variety of other top-notch services.
 If you’d like to schedule an appointment, contact us today if your AC indoor unit is leaking water!